 At state level, the Forestry Commission will play a crucial role in assessing the status of the forest resources but also in management and providing information in the state.
-The inventory unit of the forest commission can be in charge of the forest inventory.
-The forest mapping unit of the forest commission can be in charge of the data management, interpretation and dissemination of the information.
-At last, the compilation of the data to assess forest carbon stocks and carbon stock changes can be performed by an academic entity (as in fact mentioned during the consultations in Nigeria) or other relevant institution.
+The inventory unit of the Forestry Commission can be in charge of the forest inventory.
+The forest mapping unit of the Forestry Commission can be in charge of the data management, interpretation and dissemination of the information.
+The compilation of the data to assess forest carbon stocks and carbon stock changes can be performed by an academic entity (as in fact mentioned during the consultations in Nigeria) or other relevant institution.